2010 United States elections: House of Representatives elections

 All 435 voting seats in the United States House of Representatives were up for election.
 Additionally, elections were held to select the delegates for the District of Columbia and four of the five U.S. territories.
 The only seat in the House not up for election was that of the Resident Commissioner of Puerto Rico, who serves a four-year term and faced election in 2012.
 Republicans won the nationwide popular vote for the House of Representatives by a margin of 6.8 points and picked up 63 seats, taking control of the chamber for the first time since the 2006 elections.
 This represented the largest single-election shift in House seats since the 1948 elections and the largest midterm election shift since the 1938 elections.
 The only seat Democrats flipped without unseating a Republican was Delaware's lone House seat, going to former Lt.
 Governor John Carney.

 State elections

 Partisan control of state governments after the 2010 elections:

 Gubernatorial elections

 37 state and two territory United States governors were up for election.
 Republicans picked up a net of six state governorships; Democrats won control of five governorships previously controlled by Republicans, but Republicans took 11 governorships.

 Other statewide elections

 In many states where the following positions are elected offices, voters elected state executive branch offices (including Lieutenant Governors (though some will be voted for on the same ticket as the gubernatorial nominee), Secretary of state, state Treasurer, state Auditor, state Attorney General, state Superintendent of Education, Commissioners of Insurance, Agriculture or, Labor, etc.) and state judicial branch offices (seats on state Supreme Courts and, in some states, state appellate courts).

+Future Vice President Kamala Harris won the 2010 California Attorney General election by less than 1%.